crm16/Simple_calculator-/README.md

-# Simple_calculator- My first project
+# Simple_calculator
+Language used: Python